Michael-Antczak/ScotlandJS-React-Native-Workshop/chapters/7-Debugging.md

-# Chapter 6 - Debugging
+# Chapter 7 - Debugging

-1. What are we building?
+1. How to debug in REact Native?

 ### Resources